Organizing resources

 We recommend the following naming convention for organizations:

-<customer-name>-prod-org: This organization serves as the main organization which processes what the Platform Team considers as production workloads.<customer-name>-test-org: This organization is dedicated to integration testing and special proofs of concept conducted by the Platform Team.
+<customer-name>-prod: This organization serves as the main organization which processes what the platform team considers as production workloads.<customer-name>-test: This organization is for integration testing and special proofs of concept conducted by the platform team.

 Access management and permissions